 I’ve been told that my view that “the solution to bad speech is more speech” is romantic and unrealistic.
 The idea of civil public discourse is a fantasy; you don’t reason with fascists, you destroy them.
 And I have to admit, all of that sounds very persuasive.

 But let’s look at the actual facts of what ended up happening in Brooklyn.
 The Commons didn’t cancel its event, despite pressure.
 Protesters showed up, and mayhem ensued.
 Bollyn did speak.
 But according to witnesses, he simply rambled incoherently for nearly two hours to a tiny group of bored misfits.
 The AlterNet writer who went said it was a “pathetic spectacle” with the “supposedly brave iconoclast, prevaricating for a half-empty room of gullible dimwits while dressed like a dad at a PTA meeting.”
-The Daily Beast’s Jacob Siegel wrote that “not long after the talk started, people started to nod off,” and that and that once you “strip away everything else… here was a middle-aged man dully clicking through slides.”
+The Daily Beast’s Jacob Siegel wrote that “not long after the talk started, people started to nod off,” and that once you “strip away everything else… here was a middle-aged man dully clicking through slides.”
 So Bollyn gave his speech, and he was a failure who converted nobody.

 Whatever theoretical skepticism people might have about letting racists speak, here we can chalk up a victory for open public debate.
 Bollyn didn’t have his event canceled, he was allowed to say exactly as he pleased.
 Nobody in his lunatic fringe group could claim he was censored.
 The most destructive weapon against Bollyn was his own words.